yegor256/blog/_drafts/recruiters.md

 Jeff's message is just wrong, on so many levels: it explicitly says that Jeff is a recruiter (nobody likes recruiters!), it doesn't say anything about why Jeff is approaching Sarah, and it's too formal and official.
-To me the letter seems to be template-based, while only the name of the recepient is replaced (which is not always the case---I'm getting many emails that start with `Hello, %NAME%`).
+To me the letter seems to be template-based, while only the name of the recipient is replaced (which is not always the case---I'm getting many emails that start with `Hello, %NAME%`).